 Personally, I would like to be actively involved in R&D process of actually making things.
 During my career, I have consistently found it interesting to understand some phenomena with data analysis and therefore, I would like to contribute to the development of a deep understanding of data in R&D.

 How do you see KF changing over the next five years?

 Personally, I hope to develop a company that is known in Japan and around the world as the experts in nuclear fusion.

-Our business focus shifts towards more global activities in the future.
-Through that journey, I would like to place importance equally on the fact that we are a global company originating from Japan.
+Our business focus will shift towards more global activities in the future.
+Through that journey, I would like to accentuate the fact that we are a global company originating from Japan.
 This is because, when I myself have been involved in international joint research projects, there have been many moments when I have felt the need to recognise the strengths of each participant.
-Equally, it was necessary to be assertive and not reserved on important topics.
+Equally, I have found it necessary to be assertive and not reserved on important topics.

 I personally hope that because Kyoto Fusioneering possesses certain technologies originating in Japan, we can show strong leadership in the international field and establish a presence that will be respected both domestically and internationally.

 What would you like to achieve with KF?

 I have two goals.
 One is to use my expertise area to contribute to the overall design of the fusion plant.
 There are many possibilities in the digital domain for the fusion reactor implementation, such as factory management and digital twinning*, and I feel that I still have a lot to learn.
 I would be happy if I could say “I made this part of this system” for equipment that is actually implemented in a future fusion plant.